 Each PRism issue contains full-length refereed scholarly articles, shorter non-refereed commentary pieces, and a range of book reviews, opinion pieces, and/or conference reports.
 We welcome both practical and critical perspectives on public relations and public communication.
 We use 'public relations' in its broadest sense, to encompass all communication within and between organisations or individuals and their social, environmental, and political context, including but not limited to community relations, industry relations, lobbying, media communication, corporate social responsibility, marketing communication, internal communication, reputation management, financial relations, fundraising, issues management, public affairs, relationship management, crisis communication, social marketing, and more.
 In our special issues we have also published articles on broader aspects of communication such as journalism and visual communication, and on the intersections of communication with other disciplinary fields such as education.

-The PRism Prize: PRism offers a cash prize for guest editorship of a special issue: click here for details.
+The PRINZ Prize: The Public Relations Institute of New Zealand sponsors a cash prize for guest editorship of a special issue of PRism journal: click here for details.

 - Volume 1, Issue 1 - 2003